John Mangudya: Early life and education

-Mangudya was born in the Mutambara area of Melsetter (now Chimanimani), in Manicaland Southern Rhodesia, the youngest of twelve children.
+Mangudya was born in the Mutambara area of Melsetter (now Chimanimani), in Manicaland Southern Rhodesia, Rhodesia and Nyasaland, the youngest of twelve children.
 His early schooling was disrupted by the Zimbabwean liberation war, prompting him to pursue his studies through correspondence courses at night with the Zimbabwe Distance College.
 Despite these challenges, he completed his A-levels and later earned a scholarship to the University of Zimbabwe, where he obtained a degree in accounting and economics.
 During his early career, Mangudya taught at St. Peter’s College in Highfield, where one of his students was Philip Chiyangwa, who later became a prominent Zimbabwean businessman and politician.
 After completing his degree, Mangudya’s talents attracted attention from multiple institutions, including the Air Force of Zimbabwe, the Central Intelligence Organisation, and the Reserve Bank of Zimbabwe.
-Ultimately, he chose to join the Reserve Bank of Zimbabwe.
+Ultimately, he chose to join the Reserve Bank of Zimbabwe the Reserve Bank of Zimbabwe.

 Mangudya earned bachelor's and master's degrees in economics from the University of Zimbabwe, where he won several book prizes for his academic achievements.
 He also has a PhD in Economics from Washington International University.

 He was on several boards before his appointment as Governor of the Reserve Bank.
 He was the chairperson of the Industrial Development Corporation of Zimbabwe and Agricultural Marketing Authority.